-- School recognises the risks posed to children in relation to involvement in gang related activity, which may be street gangs, peer group or organised crime.
+- Bramingham Primary recognises the risks posed to children in relation to involvement in gang related activity, which may be street gangs, peer group or organised crime.
 Young people who are involved in gangs are more like to suffer harm themselves, through retaliatory violence, displaced retaliation, and territorial violence with other gangs or other harm suffered whilst committing a crime.
-In addition, children may experience violence as part of an initiation or hazing practice. - The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an Early Help response when concerns are raised about indicators of gang activity. - If, however, information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to the Multi Agency Safeguarding Hub within Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of becoming involved in gang related activity, a referral will be made to the MAG panel in accordance with local procedures as part of the safeguarding response. - School understands the process of completing an information sharing form which highlights broader concerns contextually occurring outside of the child's home.
-See Appendix 7 for further information.
+In addition, children may experience violence as part of an initiation or hazing practice. - The school understands that Early Help can be crucial in the early identification of children who may need additional support due to gang related activity and as such will provide an Early Help response, including referral when concerns are raised about indicators of gang activity. - If, however, information suggests a child may be at risk of significant harm due to gang related activity, a referral will be made to Children's Social Care. - Where there are concerns that a child or young person may be, or is at risk of, becoming involved in gang related activity, a referral will be made to the Multi-agency Gang panel (MAGPan) in accordance with local procedures as part of the safeguarding response. - Bramingham Primary understand the process of completing a multi-agency information sharing form which highlights broader concerns contextually occurring outside of the child's home. - See Appendix Nine for further information on risk indicators for gang involvement.